ww36user/MPA/README.md

 # MPA
-This is the code for our paper "PAPER_NAME" that has been accepted by XXXX-2026!
+This is the code for our paper "MPA: Multimodal Prototype Augmentation for Few-Shot Learning" that has been accepted by AAAI-2026!